TransEmpiric/EclipseJavaRefresher/README.md

 Forked from https://github.com/psxpaul/EclipseJava7Refresher.

-This is an Eclipse plugin that uses the new WatchService in Java to automatically refresh files in your workspace.
+This is an Eclipse plugin that uses the WatchService in Java to automatically refresh files in your workspace.
 This is useful if you edit files outside of Eclipse often, and find yourself frequently F5ing your workspace.
 Additionally, you may specify directories you want to refresh in the eclipse.ini file.

 Installation